 Unless a member of your household or workforce is already exhibiting symptoms, the most likely place for transmission is out in public.
 Human-to-human transmission remains the most common way people are becoming infected, so try to avoid any areas where you’ll be in close proximity to lots of other people.
 Public transport systems such as subways are an obvious location where your proximity to a lot of strangers is high.

-Those who should take extra precautions include people over 65, and those who are suffering from preexisting conditions including respiratory diseases such as COPD, emphysema, and asthma, cancer patients, and the immunocompromised.
+Those who should take extra precautions include people over 65, and those who are suffering from preexisting conditions including respiratory diseases such as COPD, cancer patients, and the immunocompromised.